MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

        Run the `Test-Cluster` cmdlet on one of the servers in the cluster and examine the cluster validation report.

-You're now ready to [Prepare to apply the solution update](./prepare-to-apply-23h2-solution-update.md).
+You're now ready to apply the solution update.

 ## Next steps